Chalarangelo/30-seconds-of-code/README.md

 Returns a customized coalesce function that returns the first argument that returns `true` from the provided argument validation function.

-Use `Array.find()` to return the first argument that returns `true` from the provided argument validation function.
+Use `Array.prototype.find()` to return the first argument that returns `true` from the provided argument validation function.

 ```js
 const coalesceFactory = valid => (...args) => args.find(valid);